Skip to main content

 4. Ad Request and Rendering

-After completing the above steps, the ad request, rendering, and resource release processes remain the same as with regular native simple ads.
+After completing the above steps, the subsequent ad request, rendering, and resource release handling are identical to regular native simple ads.

-However, when using a native template, the native ad will be processed through the native simple ad format, so the following setup should not be included when building the GFPAdLoader.
+However, when using a native template, since native ads are processed through the native simple ad format, the following setup must not be included when building GFPAdLoader.

-If native ad options need to be configured, they should be passed through the templateOptions.
+If native ad option configuration is needed, it must be passed through templateOptions.

 let adLoader = GFPAdLoader(unitID: "testUnitId", rootViewController: viewController, adParam: adParam)